dumux/dumux/examples/liddrivencavity/doc/problem.md

     } while (!timeLoop->finished());
 ```

-We write the velocities and coordinates at x = 0.5 and y = 0.5 into a file
+We write the velocities and coordinates at x = 0.5 and y = 0.5 into a file.

 ```cpp
     writeSteadyVelocityAndCoordinates(*momentumProblem, x[momentumIdx]);